KamWithK/AnkiconnectAndroid/README.md

 ### First Steps
 If you are having issues with anything, such as Yomichan being unable to connect to AnkiDroid, please ensure all these steps are followed before continuing:

-* Make sure the latest [app release](https://github.com/KamWithK/AnkiconnectAndroid/releases/latest) is installed
+* Make sure the latest [app release](https://github.com/KamWithK/AnkiconnectAndroid/releases/latest) is installed.
+* If you imported the settings from the PC, try to use the sanitized version upon import, and manually re-add the handlebars after.
+* Double check that your Yomichan settings are correct.
+In particular, check that the `Configure Anki card format...` section, and the audio sources section is correct.
-* Sometimes, settings exported from the computer and imported into your Android device may not work.
-Instead, try to reset Yomichan's settings and redo it from scratch
+    * On rare occasions, settings exported from the computer and imported into your Android device may not work.
+Instead, try to reset Yomichan's settings and redo everything from scratch.
-* Battery saving/automatic optimisation is turned off for Ankidroid, Ankiconnect Android and optionally (but recommended) Kiwi browser
+* Battery saving/automatic optimisation is turned off for Ankidroid, Ankiconnect Android and optionally (but recommended) Kiwi browser.
-* You allowed Ankiconnect Android to be running in the background (if this option is available on your device)
+* You allowed Ankiconnect Android to be running in the background (if this option is available on your device).

+### Problem: The Yomichan popup appears upon scrolling
+Try going through step 5 of the [instructions](#instructions).
+In particular, see the step that says
+**Ensure `Scanning Inputs` is optimized for mobile (prevents lookups on scrolling)**.

 ### Problem: The add button is always greyed out